The fight against censorship has never been more important

 You’ve also enabled us to work with organizations that provide vital support to journalists and fight censorship in all its forms, including:

 None of this would have been possible without the support and generosity of the Proton community.
 Every person that subscribes to a paid plan helps fund our work that is providing vital internet access.
-It’s thanks to you that we have been able to stand up for online freedoms in Hong Kong, Russia, and other authoritarian countries.
+It’s thanks to you that we have been able to stand up for online freedoms in Hong Kong, Russia(new window), and other authoritarian countries.

 We hope every member of the Proton community is proud of the work they’ve enabled.